OriginalMy/blockchainid-qrcode-plugin/README.md

 # BlockchainID QR code

-BlockchainID is simple OAuth2 to request personal and verified data from OriginalMy users.
+BlockchainID is a simple OAuth2 to request personal and verified data from OriginalMy users.

 ## Installation